 - Online Ads

-You can easily place an online ad on websites such as Craigslist where you get to name your price.
+You can easily place an online ad on platforms like Craigslist where you can name your price.
 However, you will need to wait for interested buyers to reach out to you meaning that it can take a long time.

 More importantly, there are genuine safety concerns when selling by placing an online ad.
 You will need to make sure that you take caution and do not exchange any unnecessary information such as your personal and financial details.
 Always meet with potential buyers in public places along with a friend or family member.